Home » RECIPES » Vodka Butter Pie Crust

 1. Add flour and sugar to the food processor, pulse until incorporated (2-3 times)

-2. Add your butter chunks, pulse until mixture is sandy and the chunks of butter are now pea sized (5-10 times).
+2. Add your cold unsalted butter chunks and pulse until mixture is sandy and the chunks of butter are now pea sized (about 5 to 10 pulses).

 3. Slowly add your vodka to the butter/flour mixture while pulsing.
 After the vodka is incorporated it will still be fairly dry.